-- A. The practices prohibited in § 23-17.2 above include harassment on the basis of an individual's actual or perceived membership in one of the identified protected classes. - B. Sexual harassment. - (1) Sexual harassment is a form of sex discrimination and is unlawful under federal, state and local law.
-Sexual harassment includes harassment on the basis of sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity and the status of being transgender. [eategory of conduct prohibited by the Town Code]. - Sexual harassment [is defined] includes [as] unwelcome conduct which is either of a sexual nature or which is directed to an individual because of his/her sex when: [sexual advances, requests for sexual favors, or visual, verbal or physical conduct of a sexual nature when]: - (a) Submission to the conduct is made either explicitly or implicitly a term or condition of an individual's employment; or - (b) Submission to, or rejection of, such conduct is used as the basis for employment decisions affecting such individuals; or - (c) Such conduct has the purpose or effect of interfering unreasonably with the individual's work performance or creating an intimidating, hostile or offensive work environment [that is, or would be, offensive to a person of reasonable sensitivity and sensibilities] even if the reporting individual is not the intended target of the sexual harassment. - [(2)](3)[This definition includes many forms of offensive behavior.
-It makes no difference if the harassment is "just joking" or "teasing" or "playful."]
-Forms of sexual harassment that can create a hostile work environment include, but are not limited to, words, signs, jokes, pranks, intimidation or physical violence which are of a sexual nature, or which are directed at an individual because of that individual's sex.
+- (1) Sexual harassment is a form of sex discrimination and is unlawful under federal, state and local law.
+Sexual harassment includes harassment on the basis of sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity and the status of being transgender. - (2) Sexual harassment includes unwelcome conduct which is either of a sexual nature or which is directed to an individual because of his/her sex when: - (a) Submission to the conduct is made either explicitly or implicitly a term or condition of an individual's employment; or - (b) Submission to, or rejection of, such conduct is used as the basis for employment decisions affecting such individuals; or - (c) Such conduct has the purpose or effect of interfering unreasonably with the individual's work performance or creating an intimidating, hostile or offensive work environment even if the reporting individual is not the intended target of the sexual harassment. - (3) Forms of sexual harassment that can create a hostile work environment include, but are not limited to, words, signs, jokes, pranks, intimidation or physical violence which are of a sexual nature, or which are directed at an individual because of that individual's sex.